lydtechconsulting/micronaut-kafka-java/README.md

 # Micronaut & Java Demo integrating with Kafka

 Demo Micronaut application written in Java that integrates with Kafka.
+The application consumes events from an inbound topic, and emits an outbound event for each.

 <div style="text-align:center"><img src="micronaut-kafka.png" /></div>
 <p style="text-align: center;"><I>Figure 1: Micronaut application with Kafka</I></p>